 April 15, 2023 Update – After a two-week pause following the expiration of their original listing, the seller posted a replacement ad.
 The description, pictures, and already-lowered asking price of $27,900 remain unchanged.

 April 4, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

 February 18, 2023 Update – The seller replaced their original expiring listing with a fresh Craigslist ad.
 While the description and pictures remain the same, the seller lowered their asking price from $30,000 to $27,900.

-Currently offered for $25,900 (the original ask was $30,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for Pontiac Catalinas of all body styles produced between 1959 and 1960.
+Last offered for $24,900 (the original ask was $30,000), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for Pontiac Catalinas of all body styles produced between 1959 and 1960.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Safari featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $22,450 and its #1 “Excellent” appraisal of $33,800.